ilkkamtk/hybridisovellukset/Week4/hooks.md

     - Subscriptions
       - the term subscription refers to a mechanism for receiving notifications when new data is available.
 To use subscriptions you would need to use a library such as [RxJS](https://rxjs.dev/) which is not covered in this course.

+## Lab assignment
+1. Continue last exercise.
+Create a new branch 'hooks' with git.
+2. Remove `mediaArray` from `Home`component.
+   - The data for the media items will be fetched from a static JSON file using the `fetchData` function and the `useEffect` hook.